abdel2000-dply/abdel2000-dply/README.md

 I am currently seeking opportunities to collaborate on projects related to **IoT, AI, Automation, and Web technologies**.
 Please let me know if you have something in mind.

-## Fun Fact

-* ❓ Wanna challenge the family champ to a game?
-Bring your A-game!
-(My siblings might offer moral support... or popcorn)

 ## Connect with Me